BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 If you need to be compatible with older devices, you can pass in an optional `Window` object in the method parameter.

-If your apps only needs to adapt to Android 9 and above devices, you can ignore this parameter.
+If your app only needs to adapt to Android 9 and above devices, you can ignore this parameter.

 > The following example